 Amidst putting this card together and thoroughly enjoying the indulgence in some long-awaited downtime, I hear the doorbell’s halfhearted, rusty clunk, then harried knocking at the front door.
 The dogs quickly access their overstocked stores of anxiety and erupt into yips, howls, and snarls so eardrum shattering, I deduce immediately it must be the dreaded mail carrier, Toby’s solemnly sworn enemy.

 But, no, it’s a small-statured woman several decades older than myself, bundled into a jacket with faux fur or maybe even real fur trimmings, head boxed on either side with white ear muffs and two flinty black coins for eyes.
-Her face is pale, and rumpled as an unwashed pile of dish towels.
-The various wrinkles around her mouth dive-bomb in synchrony toward their genesis: a tight, lipless frown.
+Her face is pale as the mounds of snow slung on trees and shoved against the edges of the sidewalk.

-Being slow to wake from the delicious, meditative state of making art-like things and writing, I peek through the window with a big, dumb, default grin for the person on the porch, failing to immediately register her posture of displeasure as not being entirely the result of the day’s record-breaking low temperature and off-the-charts windchill reading.
+Being slow to wake from the delicious, meditative state of making art-like things and writing, I peek through the window with a big, dumb, default grin for the person on the porch.Her mouth dive-bombs into a tight, lipless frown when she sees me.

 I rush Toby by the collar into a back bedroom and shut the door against his wildly bulging eyes that had witnessed, no doubt, the four horsemen of the apocalypse at the door rather than a small, frowning woman.
 The introvert housed deep in my heart of hearts shrieks for me to lock the thumb bolt and run away, but, instead, I open the door with an expectant grin springing unheralded back onto my face.